By the Wild Women On Top team

 Victoria.
 From the picturesque Yarra Valley to the spectacular Great Ocean Road, this southern state has seriously got it going on.
 The landscape is a walker's dream.
 The air is fresh, the bushland is bursting with life and vitality, and the coastline is magic.

 Victoria is absolutely jam-packed full of epic trails and tracks which suit both die-hard hikers and beginner bushwalkers.
 So, if you're planning a weekend away with your best girlfriends, here's eight weekend walks in Victoria we think should be on your to-do list.

 This slice of Australian coastline is simply magical.
-The area is so stunning, it's where we've decided to hold Melbourne Coastrek!
+The area is so stunning, it's where we've decided to hold Coastrek Mornington Peninsula!